Regime-Switching Density Forecasts Using Economists' Scenarios: Empirical application: U.S. GDP growth

 To make the prior on $\sigma_k^{2}$ diffuse, the following values are selected for the hyperparameters: $c_0=3$, $g_0=0.5$ and $G_0=0.5$.
-These imply that $\sigma_{k}^2$ has a prior expected value of 0.5 percentage points of GDP and a high prior variance of 1.25 percentage points (see the Appendix for the derivations).
+These imply that $\sigma_{k}^2$ has a prior expected value of 0.5 percentage points of GDP and a high prior variance of 1.25 percentage points (see Appendix A.3). }